 The use of GenAI as a research tool is not prohibited at UniSA but is dependent on how and why you plan to use GenAI.
 It may be appropriate to use GenAI for the purpose of data collection and/or analysis.
 In some disciplines, GenAI may be readily used in research, so students should first discuss with their supervisor and/or their supervisory panel or other researchers with experience in GenAI to understand if GenAI is appropriate for their research.
-It is important to remember that any data submitted into these tools has a risk of entering the public domain for use by unspecified third parties.
-If there are ethical, legal and/or research integrity reasons why you should not share your data with others then researchers should pay close attention to End-user agreements of the GenAI tools they use to ensure that the use of GenAI does not result in a breach of ethical or research integrity principles.
+All researchers must ensure that the use of GenAI does not result in a breach of ethical or research integrity principles.